Thomas Sidney Cooper: Cooper and Canterbury

 He was a great philanthropist in Canterbury, and used some of his wealth to help the poor in the city.
 In 1868, he purchased the house where he had been born on St Peter's Street and where his mother had lived, and the block of buildings around it, building the portico as the entrance, to establish the Sidney Cooper Gallery and Art School.
 This was partly as a memorial to his mother Sarah (1776-1865) but also to provide free tuition to poorer local students who wished to study art, providing the teaching that was missing during his early years.
 The students were charged only one penny to cover the cost of lighting and fire in the winter.
-His fellow Academician friends donated casts, statues and drawings for students to study and some donated their time to act as examiners, including Alma-Tadema, William Morris and Poynter.
+His fellow Academician friends donated casts, statues and drawings for students to study and some donated their time to act as examiners, including Lawrence Alma-Tadema, William Morris and Edward Poynter.
 The school was affiliated with the Science and Art Department in South Kensington led by Henry Cole, the first director of the Victoria and Albert Museum.
 Amongst Cooper's more well-known students was Mary Tourtel, creator and illustrator of the Rupert Bear books for children.
 Cooper himself came regularly to teach often staying late in the evenings to help those boys and girls who could not come during the day.